-The IPEM algorithm is a RBF neural network-based method; when the size of input vector is N^2 , the degree of the computing complexity is the order of N^4 if we use matrix process.
-After we decompose the degraded image into 4 sub-matrices, the low frequency part of the image is only 1/4 times as big as the degraded image.
-That is, the input vector in WIPEM is one quarter as big as original image.
+The IPEM algorithm is a RBF neural network based method, when the size of input vector is N^2 , the degree of the computing complexity is the order of N^4 if we use matrix process.
+After we decompose the degraded image into 4 sub-matrices, the low frequency part of the image is only 1/4 times big of the degraded image.
+That is, the input vector in WIPEM is one fourth big as original image.
 Experiments show that the WIPEM algorithm is more efficient than that of original IPEM in both computing time and storage space.

-Secondly, the WIPEM algorithm is much more robust to noise.
+The second, the WIPEM algorithm is much more robust to noise.
 If only the IPEM algorithm is applied, the noise effect will be magnified when deblurring the degraded image.
 In the WIPEM algorithm, most of the noises are reduced in the high frequency part by the WNN module.
-Also, the low frequency part is much smoother than the degraded noisy image, so the IPEM module will not be infected by the noise and good results are expected.
+And the low frequency part is much smoother than the degraded noisy image, so in this time the IPEM module will not be infected by the noise and expected to get good result.
 Experiment results proved our analysis.